Andy4495/TI-RSLK-Example-Sketches/README.md

 The Texas Instruments Robotics System Learning Kit (TI-RSLK) has a complete online embedded programming course based on it.
 The course uses Code Composer Studio for the development environment.

 A simpler development environment is available by using [Energia][11] and Franklin Cooper's [Energia-RSLK-Library][5] which provides easy to use functions to access the various peripherals that are part of the robot chassis.
-Combined with the multitasking capabilities built into Energia ("Energia-MT", based on [TI-RTOS][12]) and available on the MSP432 processor, a sophisticated robot control sketch can be created.
+Combined with the multitasking capabilities ("Energia-MT", based on [TI-RTOS][12]) and available on the MSP432 processor, a sophisticated robot control sketch can be created.

 This repo contains various example and testing programs that I have created while experimenting with the TI-RSLK.